ncoghlan/misc/notes/pep_ideas/preview_namespace.rst

 * source control (i.e. the master repository for the software is published on http://hg.python.org)

-Those are the things that will allow the preview modules to be used under existing legal approvals that allow the use of Python itself (e.g. in a corporate or governmental environment).
+Those are the things that should allow the preview modules to be used under any existing legal approvals that allow the use of Python itself (e.g. in a corporate or governmental environment).